 “Look,” Olive said, “it’ll take two times as long without Samuel.”

 Claire studied Trystan.
 For someone who was head royal guard, this man seemed like a novice.
 There was a lack of professionalism in the way he conducted himself with Olive.
 Perhaps this was a cultural difference.
 Or maybe it had to do with Olive’s personality.
 Or it could have been Trystan himself.

 Trystan turned to Claire since Olive only offered continued silence.
 There was frustration in his eyes, but he spoke calmly: “Mr. Claire, seeing as we are occupied at the moment, I would rather you accompany us until we finish our… duties… then accompany us back to the palace for questioning.
 I understand that this may seem—”

 “Ah, well, actually that all kinda works out.”
 Claire chuckled sheepishly.
 He turned to Olive.
 “Now that I know you’re okay, I was hoping to ask you about that conductor.”

 They wove through the marketplace district with surprising ease, discussing parts and models of conductors.
-Slowly their conversation turned toward the events of the night before and Trystan couldn’t help but involve himself in the details.
+Slowly their conversation turned toward the events of the night before and Trystan quickly involved himself in the details:

 “So, you tried to run and get help using the chaos as a distraction.”